deekob/scratchpad/amplifydemo/Demo.md

 - Once the environment is open, a git repo will be cloned inside a terminal window - once this is finished inside the terminal window ```cd Cloud9Amplify/DemoApp``` - **this directory contains the react native scaffolding for the app we are going to build**

 ## Environment setup
+* Note resources will be created in us-west-2 *

 The first thing we have to do is restore the dependencies into the environment and the tools we are going to use: these tools will be the awsmobile-cli and the expo server.
 Hint: this is a good chance to test out the copy and paste function of the following block into Cloud9 terminal window.

 ```